Conflict Resolution

 |---|---|

-| Accept Notion | Keep Notion’s version.
+| Use Notion’s version | Keep Notion’s version.
 Your Obsidian edit is discarded for this block. |

-| Accept Obsidian | Keep your Obsidian version.
-It will be pushed to Notion on the next push sync. |
+| Use Obsidian’s version | Keep your Obsidian version.
+It will be sent to Notion on the next sync. |

-| Accept Merged | Use N2O’s auto-merged result.
+| Use the merged result | Use N2O’s auto-merged result.
 Only available when a partial merge was possible. |

-| Edit Merge | Opens an in-Obsidian editor pre-filled with the merged content.
-You hand-craft the final result. |
+| Edit merge | Opens an in-Obsidian editor pre-filled with the merged content.
+You hand-craft the final result, then click Save merged version. |

-| Skip | Leave both versions as-is for now.
+| Decide later | Leave both versions as-is for now.
 The conflict will appear again on the next sync. |

 Multiple conflicts at once